 Understanding Ethernet Cable Categories: From Cat5e to Cat8

-When you look at Ethernet cables, you’ll often see “Cat” followed by a number, like Cat5e, Cat6, or Cat8.
-This “Cat” stands for “Category,” and the number indicates the cable’s performance specifications, including its maximum speed, bandwidth, and resistance to interference.
-Each new category represents an advancement, designed to support higher data transfer rates and more demanding network environments.
+When examining Ethernet cables, you’ll frequently encounter “Cat” followed by a number, such as Cat5e, Cat6, or Cat8.
+This “Cat” denotes “Category,” and the number specifies the cable’s performance, including its maximum speed, bandwidth, and resistance to interference.
+Each new category represents an improvement, designed to support higher data transfer rates and more demanding network environments.
+For shop curated ethernet cables on this site.

 What’s the “Cat” All About?